 2. Complete a housing options advice assessment

-Before selecting the 'Continue to HED assessment' button you should print (or at least look at) the HED information page in My Newham.
+This is why you must complete the assessment.
+It helps you to create a personalised action plan which gives you advice on how you can best help yourself.
+Before you select the 'Continue to HED assessment' button you should print (or at least look at) the HED information page in My Newham.
 This will help you to find your way back to My Newham after you have finished the form.

 3. Complete the housing register application form

 .
 We will store it for up to four weeks from the date you start it.
-If you do not complete it within this period you must start again.
+If you do not complete it within this time the form will be cancelled and you must start again.